syncfusion-content/asp.net-core-docs/aspnet-core/Installation/Windows.md

 Follow the steps below to install through Command Line in Silent mode.

 1. Double-click the Syncfusion Essential Studio platform Setup file.
 The Setup Wizard opens and extracts the package automatically.
-2. The SyncfusionEssentialStudio(platform)_(version).exe file is extracted into the Temp folder.
+2. The syncfusionessentialaspnetcore_(version).exe file is extracted into the Temp folder.
 3. Run %temp%.
 The Temp folder will open.
-The SyncfusionEssentialStudio(platform)_(version).exe file is available in one of the folders.
+The syncfusionessentialaspnetcore_(version).exe file is available in one of the folders.
-4. Copy the SyncfusionEssentialStudio_(version).exe file in local drive.
-Example: D:\temp
+4. Copy the extracted syncfusionessentialaspnetcore_(version).exe file in local drive.
 5. Cancel the Wizard.
 6. Open the Command Prompt in administrator mode and pass the following arguments.

-   **Arguments:** “Setup file path\SyncfusionEssentialStudio(platform)_(version).exe” /Install silent /PIDKEY:“(product unlock key)” [/log “{Log file path}”] [/InstallPath:{Location to install}] [/InstallSamples:{true/false}] [/InstallAssemblies:{true/false}] [/UninstallExistAssemblies:{true/false}] [/InstallToolbox:{true/false}]
+   **Arguments:** “Copied setup file path\syncfusionessentialaspnetcore_(version).exe” /Install silent /PIDKEY:“(product unlock key)” [/log “{Log file path}”] [/InstallPath:{Location to install}] [/InstallSamples:{true/false}]

    N> [..] – Arguments inside the square brackets are optional.

-   **Example:** “D:\Temp\SyncfusionEssentialStudio(platform)_13.2.0.30.exe” /Install silent /PIDKEY:“product unlock key” /log “C:\Temp\EssentialStudio_Platform.log” /InstallPath:C:\Syncfusion\x.x.x.x /InstallSamples:true /InstallAssemblies:true /UninstallExistAssemblies:true /InstallToolbox:true
+   **Example:** “D:\Temp\syncfusionessentialaspnetcore_x.x.x.x.exe” /Install silent /PIDKEY:“product unlock key” /log “C:\Temp\EssentialStudio_Platform.log” /InstallPath:C:\Syncfusion\x.x.x.x /InstallSamples:true

 7. Setup is installed.

-   N> x.x.x.x needs to be replaced with the Essential Studio version installed in your machine and the Product Unlock Key needs to be replaced with the Unlock Key for that version.
-The platform should be replaced with ASP.NET, ASP.NET MVC, ASP.NET MVC Classic, Silverlight, Windows Forms, Windows Phone, WinRT, WPF, JavaScript, or LightSwitch.
+   N> x.x.x.x needs to be replaced with the Essential Studio version and the Product Unlock Key needs to be replaced with the Unlock Key for that version.

 ### Command Line Uninstallation

 Syncfusion Essential Studio supports uninstalling the setup through Command Line in Silent mode.
 The following steps illustrate this.

-1. When you do not have the extracted setup (SyncfusionEssentialStudio(platform)_(version).exe) then follow the steps from 2 to 7.
+1. When you do not have the extracted setup (syncfusionessentialaspnetcore_(version).exe) then follow the steps from 2 to 7.
 2. Double-click the Syncfusion Essential Studio platform Setup file.
 The Setup Wizard opens and extracts the package automatically.
-3. The SyncfusionEssentialStudio(platform)_(version).exe file is extracted into the Temp folder.
+3. The syncfusionessentialaspnetcore_(version).exe file is extracted into the Temp folder.
 4. Run %temp%.
 The Temp folder will open.
-The SyncfusionEssentialStudio(platform)_(version).exe file is available in one of the folders.
+The syncfusionessentialaspnetcore_(version).exe file is available in one of the folders.
-5. Copy the SyncfusionEssentialStudio(platform)_(version).exe file in local drive.
-Example: D:\temp
+5. Copy the syncfusionessentialaspnetcore_(version).exe file in local drive.
 6. Cancel the Wizard.
 7. Open the Command Prompt in administrator mode and pass the following arguments.

-   **Arguments:** “Setup file path\SyncfusionEssentialStudio(platform)_(version).exe” /uninstall silent
+   **Arguments:** “Copied setup file path\syncfusionessentialaspnetcore_(version).exe” /uninstall silent

-   **Example:** “D:\Temp\SyncfusionEssentialStudio(platform)_13.2.0.30.exe" /uninstall silent
+   **Example:** “D:\Temp\syncfusionessentialaspnetcore_x.x.x.x.exe" /uninstall silent

 8. Setup is uninstalled.

-   N> x.x.x.x needs to be replaced with the Essential Studio version installed in your machine and the Product Unlock Key needs to be replaced with the unlock key for that version.
-Platform should be replaced with corresponding platform that needs to be uninstalled.
+   N> x.x.x.x needs to be replaced with the Essential Studio version installed in your machine.